apapiu/apapiu.github.io/_posts/2022-08-06-multinomial-bayes.md

 - Thirdly the degrees of freedom computation involved in testing more complicated hypotheses test can add one more layer of confusion especially (see here).

 #### A Bayesian Way:
 Hopefully I have convinced that it would be good to at least have an alternative to the aprroach above.
 In comes Bayes theorem!
 Generally Bayesian calculations have a bad rap of being very computationally expensive but this really isn't the case here - in fact both the math and the inference is fairly straighforward.

-Let's look at the formula:
+Let's assume we have obtained some data by rolling the die **50 times - 20 1s, 16 2s, 14 3s.** We want to understand the probability distribution of $\theta$ given $x = (20, 16, 14)$.
+This is the posterior distribution $p(\theta\mid x)$ and we can use Bayes' formula to obtain it:

 $$p(\theta\mid x) \propto p(x\mid \theta) p(\theta) $$

-And now assume we have obtained some data by rolling the die **50 times - (20,16,14) which is the counts for 1s, 2s, and 3s respectively.** The vector can be replaces with n, (k1,k2,k3) below - for more generality.
+Note that $p(\theta\mid x)$ is a probability distribution over probabilities - there's nothing special about it mathematically but it might take a bit to wrap one's head around that idea and that's ok.
+Once we plot a concrete example hopefully this becomes more clear.

+Let's look at the components:

 - $p(\theta)$ will be our prior and will incorporate any prior knowledge we have about the fairness or loadedness of the die.
 We will for the most part use a uniform prior $p(\theta) \propto 1$ which says that any combination of $\theta_1, \theta_2, \theta_3$ is equally likely as long as they sum up to 1.